 - namespace, a JSON string that qualifies the name; - doc: a JSON string providing documentation to the user of this schema (optional). - aliases: a JSON array of strings, providing alternate names for this record (optional). - fields: a JSON array, listing fields (required).
-Each field is a JSON object with the following attributes: - name: a JSON string providing the name of the field (required), and - doc: a JSON string describing this field for users (optional). - type: a schema, as defined above - default: A default value for this field, only used when reading instances that lack the field for schema evolution purposes.
-The presence of a default value does not make the field optional at encoding time.
+Each field is a JSON object with the following attributes: - name: a JSON string providing the name of the field (required), and - doc: a JSON string describing this field for users (optional). - type: a schema, as defined above - default: A default value for this field, used when reading instances that lack this field (optional).
 Permitted values depend on the field's schema type, according to the table below.
 Default values for union fields correspond to the first schema in the union.
 Default values for bytes and fixed fields are JSON strings, where Unicode code points 0-255 are mapped to unsigned 8-bit byte values 0-255.

-Avro encodes a field even if its value is equal to its default.
+example

 null null null

 boolean boolean true

 int,long integer 1

 float,double number 1.1

 bytes string "\u00FF"

 string string "foo"

 record object {"a": 1}

 enum string "FOO"

 array array [1]

 map object {"a": 1}

 fixed string "\u00ff"